cyclawps52/Flag-Quiz-Engine/README.md

 The current timeline of planned features is as follows:

- 1. True User Login Support - This would have logins for students and teachers so they could only access the tools necessary for their role.
-This leads into the Student Grade Viewer.
-The end goal is to have better protection on usernames.
- 2. Student Grade Viewer - This would allow the students to see their grade file from the console in order to minimize the number of files to distribute.
+ 1. Student Grade Viewer - This would allow the students to see their grade file from the console in order to minimize the number of files to distribute.
- 3. Teacher Deletion Mechanic - This would allow the teacher to delete quizes, results, and grades from the console without having to go into the server itself.
+ 2. Teacher Deletion Mechanic - This would allow the teacher to delete quizes, results, and grades from the console without having to go into the server itself.

 ## Quiz Maker